 The Board of Partners supervises the Executive Board in its management of the company.
 It informs itself about the business matters of Merck KGaA, Darmstadt, Germany, and may inspect and examine the company's accounts, other business documents, and assets for this purpose.
 According to article 13 (4) of the Articles of Association of Merck KGaA, Darmstadt, Germany, the Executive Board requires the approval of E. Merck KG, Darmstadt, Germany, for transactions that are beyond the scope of the Group's ordinary business activities.
-For such transactions, approval must first be obtained from the Board of Partners of E. Merck KG, Darmstadt, Germany, are invited to all meetings of the Board of Partners convenes as and when necessary; however, it normally meets four times a year.
-The members of the Executive Board of Merck KGaA, Darmstadt, Germany, are invited to all meetings of the Board of Partners may convene a joint meeting with the Supervisory Board of Merck KGaA, Darmstadt, Germany, if so agreed by the chairpersons of the two boards.
+For such transactions, approval must first be obtained from the Board of Partners of E. Merck KG, Darmstadt, Germany.
+The Board of Partners convenes as and when necessary; however, it normally meets four times a year.
+The members of the Executive Board of Partners resolves otherwise in individual cases.
+The members of the Board of Partners may convene a joint meeting with the Supervisory Board of Merck KGaA, Darmstadt, Germany, if so agreed by the chairpersons of the two boards.